This article describes the SSID settings available for Datto Access Points.

-Each Datto access point can broadcast four unique SSIDs that users can connect to.
-A network will configure every access point to broadcast the same SSID, and to use the same settings.
+Each Datto access point can broadcast four unique SSIDs to which users can connect.
+A network will configure every access point to transmit the same SSID, and to use the same settings.

 1. Navigate to a device web session for your access point.

 2. In the Navigation menu, click Access Points, then click an SSID.

 Each SSID contains the following settings and options:

 - SSID name: Enter the name users will see and connect to using their device.
 You can also select the checkbox for Use access point name to combine both the SSID and access point names.